Frequently Asked Questions

-Who is part of the ARC team?
+Who is the lead for the ARC project?

 The Nominated Principle Investigator of ARC is Dr. Simone Dahrouge.

 What does RCT mean?

 RCT, or Randomized controlled trial, is a study in which people are allocated at random (by chance alone) to receive one of several clinical interventions.

 ARC has conducted several researches, including the feasibility study, the randomized control trial (RCT) and the current COVID-19 study.
 Check out the ARC Research Studies page to learn more about each study.

 The idea for the project came from a team of researchers, health care providers, community groups and decision-makers, who met in 2015 to identify gaps in the Ottawa health system and one of the gaps identified was navigation of resources available